-Lakes Family mediation have a strict set of rules and like any good mediation service we expect our customers to respect each other and follw the rules to ensure the process has the best chance of sucess.
+Lakes Family Mediation have a strict set of rules and like any good mediation service we expect our customers to respect each other and follow the rules to ensure the process has the best chance of success.
 Contact Lakes today

 Rules Of Mediation

-A lot of problems have arrived due to the separation of the parents for the child and the parents themselves.
+A lot of problems can arise due to the separation of the parents for the child and the parents themselves.

 These problems have to be handled correctly by following the correct procedure.
 If the parents use their own experience to handle the situation, there are no rules which are prevalent during the process.
-In the absence of rules, there can be a lot of fights which do not need to enter into the situation so that there is no delay in decision making which will eventually affect the life of the child and his future.
+In the absence of rules, there can be a lot of unnecessary fights that delay decision-making which will eventually affect the life of the child.

-There has to be a proper handling of numbers as parents have to provide some financial support to the child in order to fulfil his basic needs and wants.
-Apart from financial support, there is a moral support that has to be provided to the child so that he can perform well in future.
+There has to be a proper handling of financial information as both parents have to provide some financial support to the child in order to fulfil their basic needs and wants.
+Apart from financial support, there is a moral support that has to be provided to the child so that are happy and feel loved.

-The process of mediation can become time consuming if the parents wish to take decisions on all the matters or if they want to take decisions on some matters by themselves and they want to take help from the mediators in others.
+The process of mediation can become time-consuming if the parents wish to make decisions on all the matters or if they want to take decisions on some matters by themselves and they want to take help from the mediators in others.

 It must be decided by the parents that on what matters they want to take help from the mediators as the mediators can answer all the questions immediately when they arise in the minds of all the parties involved.